Brown-County-FIRST-Robotics/1716-2023-robot/docs/Command_Based.md

     - The most common type of trigger is a button input
         - These can be formed by declaring a `frc2::CommandXboxController` and calling a button method (`A()`, `B()`, `Y()`), then a binding on that (`OnTrue()`, `WhileTrue()`)
         - Ex: `commandXboxControllerObject.A().OnTrue([CommandPtrToBind]))`
-    - Commands are generally bound to buttons in the `ConfigureButtonBindings` class of `RobotContainer`
+    - Commands are generally bound to triggers in the `ConfigureButtonBindings` class of `RobotContainer`
+    - Alternatively, you can make [custom triggers](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#arbitrary-triggers), which, rather than being a button input, take a boolean value that you provide
+        - Example: `frc2::Trigger([&objectYourBoolIsIn] { return objectYourBoolIsIn.GetBoolValue(); }).Binding(Command(&subsystem).ToPtr(););`
-    - There are different [bindings](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#trigger-bindings) available for different use cases
+    - There are different [bindings](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#trigger-bindings) available, which allow for different logical connections between triggers and commands
+        - First, you make a trigger (such as a button), then call a binding on it, then place your command in the form of a `CommandPtr` as the argument for the binding
     - Triggers can be [composed](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#composing-triggers) so that `&&`, `||`, or `!` can be applied to them
     - Bindings return the original trigger, so you can [chain together bindings](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#chaining-calls)
-    - After a trigger is made, you can apply a binding to it and place a `CommandPtr` as the argument, this will bind the command to the trigger with the binding's logic
     - Read more on the [docs](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html)

 ```mermaid